chikaosx/Sales-Data-Analysis/README.md

 - Result: Our analysis show that the average reneue generated from the sales of Paseo is £163,421.50.
   ![](paseo.PNG)

-**5. Number of Sales in Government and Midmarket:**
+## **Number of Sales in Government and Midmarket:**
+To calculate the number of sale in Government and Midmarket segment, we used ```=COUNTIF()``` function:

+- Select a cell where you want to display the count of sales in the Government segment.
+- Enter the COUNTIF formula in the cell.
+The formula syntax is: =COUNTIF(range, criteria).
+- For the "range" argument, select the cells in the "Segment" column containing the segment values.
+- For the "criteria" argument, enter "Government" (enclosed in double quotes as it is a text value) ```=COUNTIF(A2:A701, "Government")```.
+- Repeat the above process fo Midmarket Segment.
-- Calculation: [Explain how the number of sales in the Government and Midmarket segments was determined]
+- Result: Our Analysis shows that the number of sales in the Government segment is 300 while that of Midmarket is 100.
-- Result: [Present the calculated value]

 **6. Total Revenue from Sales of 'Montana' in Canada:**
 - Calculation: [Explain how the total revenue from sales of 'Montana' in Canada was calculated]